-Migrant caravan prepares to reach the US-Mexico border this afternoon
+Migrants who traveled with caravan vow to wait at border until they are granted asylum

-(CNN)A caravan of hundreds of migrants is expected to reach the US-Mexico border on Sunday afternoon after a monthlong trip from Central America that has sparked the ire of President Donald Trump.
+Some migrants said they had walked the last leg of the journey filled with anxiety.
+Others scarfed down food before they filed into the center, afraid there would be no food once they turned themselves in to border officials.

-On Sunday morning, migrants in the caravan gathered at Friendship Park in Tijuana and prepared to march to the border and then ask for asylum in the United States.
-Buses carrying members of the caravan reached Tijuana on Tuesday.
+One woman in a wheelchair said she was leaving a part of herself in Mexico.
+She didn't know where she was going, just that she was going to the United States, she said.

-In anticipation of the final march, demonstrators lined both sides of the border on Sunday.
+In anticipation of the final march of a trip that has riled President Donald Trump, supporters lined both sides of the border on Sunday.

 The migrants say they want a better life for themselves and their children, safe from violence and poverty in their home countries.
 The caravan is both a humanitarian and an activist mission, as organizers created the event to draw greater attention to the migrants' plight.